 Illustration by Holly Stapleton

-Creating an Extrordinary Legacy
+Creating an Extraordinary Legacy

 Wealth has the potential to empower a family, but it can also lead to its downfall.
 After 35 years of helping clients with their family wealth, Chris Clarke has witnessed both outcomes.
 In her workshop with Charles Walker at the Minerva Summit, she shared how, with the right approach, families can use their wealth to build a lasting legacy for generations to come.